Computing and Digital Literacy

 Top tips for being a digital parent

-2. Keep in touch with the apps and games your child is using.
-Sign up to icebreaker emails from https://nspcc.o2.co.uk to help you start the conversation.
+- Keep in touch with the apps and games your child is using. https://www.nspcc.org.uk/keeping-children-safe/online-safety/ has lots of ways of talking to your child, including Techosaurus.

-7. Check our Twitter feed for a Wake Up Wednesday post to keep up with the latest trends.
+- Check our X feed for a Wake Up Wednesday post to keep up with the latest trends.

 If you have any concerns about games or apps your child is using or is asking to use please speak to Mrs Turner or Mrs Jones.
 We can educate the children on how to use these games or apps safely and share advice with other parents.